frtib/tsp-redesign/pages/covid-19/withdrawals.md

 - You may spread the taxable income “ratably” over a three-year period, starting with the year in which you receive your distribution.
 For example, if you receive a $9,000 coronavirus-related distribution in 2020, you could report $3,000 in income on your federal income tax return for each of 2020, 2021, and 2022.
 This is optional; you can also choose to include all of the income in the year of the withdrawal.
 - You may repay all or part of the amount of your coronavirus-related distribution to an eligible retirement plan, provided that you complete the repayment within three years after the date that you received the distribution.
 If you repay a coronavirus-related distribution, the distribution will be treated as though it were repaid in a direct plan-to-plan transfer so that you do not owe federal income tax on the distribution.
 The law allows you to repay coronavirus-related distributions to the plan from which you received it or to another eligible retirement plan.

-### CARES Act withdrawal

-You may make a one-time withdrawal of up to $100,000 from a civilian or uniformed services account.
-For those still in federal service, the usual requirements that you be at least 59½ years old or certify that you meet specific financial hardship criteria are waived.
-Though you may request that we withhold money from your withdrawal for federal income tax, we will not automatically do that.
-This withdrawal is eligible for the favorable tax treatment described above, with all of the same options and restrictions.
-The deadline for applying for this withdrawal is December 15, 2020.
-When you apply for this withdrawal, you are self-certifying that you meet one or more of the conditions listed above.
-To protect your privacy, do NOT send supporting documentation with your application, especially medical information.
+### Repaying a coronavirus-related distribution

+To make a repayment of a coronavirus-related distribution to your TSP account as described in the previous section, complete [Form TSP-60]({{ site.baseurl }}/forms/tsp-60.pdf) (to repay into your traditional balance) or [Form TSP-60-R]({{ site.baseurl }}/forms/tsp-60-r.pdf) (to repay into your Roth balance).
+By signing the form, you are self-certifying that you are a qualified individual and that the withdrawal you are repaying was a coronavirus-related distribution.
+To protect your privacy, do NOT send medical information with your application.
+The terms “qualified individual” and “coronavirus-related distribution” are both defined earlier on this webpage.

+Submit the completed and signed form TSP-60 or TSP-60-R, any documentation required by the form, and a check for the amount you are repaying to the address provided.